Vasant19/Apache-Superset-Configuration/README.md

 ### Conclusion
 You now have Apache Superset installed and configured on your Ubuntu/Debian VirtualBox machine.
 You can start exploring data, creating dashboards, and leveraging Superset's powerful visualization features.
-If you face any problems feel free to Open an issue.
+If you face any problems feel free to Open an issue or fill out this form https://forms.gle/R5dSfH8taeZ3s391A